Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

 Interacting with argparse
 =========================

-In addition to basic storage and retrieval, the Config system provides hooks to the argparse command-line argument parsing system.
-Individual Config entries can be declared as argparse arguments using the :py:meth:`~ConfigBase.declare_as_argument` method.
-To make declaration simpler, the :py:meth:`declare` method returns the declared Config object so that the argument declaration can be done inline:
+In addition to basic storage and retrieval, the configuration system provides hooks to the argparse command-line argument parsing system.
+Individual configuration entries can be declared as :mod:`argparse` arguments using the :py:meth:`~ConfigBase.declare_as_argument` method.
+To make declaration simpler, the :py:meth:`declare` method returns the declared configuration object so that the argument declaration can be done inline:

 .. testcode::